pit-ray/win-vind/README.md

 ## Description
 Vim, Vi is a powerful lightweight awesome editor, has the idea of OSS.
 Their key binds are very intuitive and allow us to type keeping positions of hands over a keyboard without moving them to mouse.
-I like this idea, so I implemented a key bind system of Vim for manipulating Windows GUI and general text editors, while staying at home for the virus.
+I like this idea, so I implemented a key bind system of Vim for manipulating Windows GUI and general text editors while staying at home for the virus.
 This software provides the key bind like Vim and useful shortcut systems.

 ## Overview
 <img src="https://github.com/pit-ray/pit-ray.github.io/blob/master/win-vind/mode_overview.jpg?raw=true" width=700 title="Mode Overview">

-`win-vind` has plenty of hot keys and commands, but they is based on the original Vim.
+`win-vind` has plenty of hotkeys and commands, but they are based on the original Vim.
 Some little differences are that its mode has two layers and its unique functions for GUI.
 Concretely, they are `GUI Mode` and `Editor Mode`.

 <img src="https://github.com/pit-ray/pit-ray.github.io/blob/master/win-vind/GUIandEditor.jpg?raw=true" width=600>

 ### GUI Mode
 This is default mode after starting `win-vind`.
 The target is the mouse cursor.
 For instance, if you input `h`, moves it to left.
-However, it doses not have a concept called rows and columns, so I implemented a wealth of alternative functions.
+However, it does not have a concept called rows and columns, so I implemented a wealth of alternative functions.
 You can be referred to <a href="https://github.com/pit-ray/win-vind/wiki/For-Users#key-bind-list">wiki</a>.

 #### Example
-You are able to start optional application shortcuts by a registered command as following.
+You can start optional application shortcuts by a registered command as following.

 <img src="https://github.com/pit-ray/pit-ray.github.io/blob/master/win-vind/config_shortapps.jpg?raw=true" width=512>